 5. ÖSD – German Language Certificate Austria

-The Austrian German Language Diploma (OSD – Österreichisches Sprachdiplom Deutsch) is a German examination approved by Austrian Federal Ministry for Foreign Affairs, Education, Science, and Cultural Affairs to assesses German as a foreign and as a second language.
+The Austrian German Language Diploma (OSD – Österreichisches Sprachdiplom Deutsch) is a German examination approved by the Austrian Federal Ministry for Foreign Affairs, Education, Science, and Cultural Affairs.
+It assesses German as a foreign and as a second language.

 The ÖSD exams are recognized all over Austria for different purposes.
-It is also accepted as proof of proficiency test of German in a number of universities in Germany, Switzerland, and South Tyrol (Italy).
+It is also accepted as proof of proficiency test of German in several universities in Germany, Switzerland, and South Tyrol (Italy).

 The examination is aligned with the level descriptions of the CEFR and is equivalent to Goethe Institut Zertifikat Deutsch and TELC exams.
 There are more than 200 test centers in Austria and roughly 200 centers in other countries.
 In India, There are two OSD centers in Chandigarh and Bangalore.